 From a practical point of view this becomes difficult if you’re an athlete doing high volume training, and multi-discipline training with two or more exercise sessions in a day.
 In these situations, choosing lower fat options makes sense, until you know whether you can tolerate fat well during exercise.

 I did my first Ironman earlier this year on foods containing fats with no problems on the run.
 I ate muesli bars for the first 90km, then switched to croissants with peanut butter and jam for the second half of the cycle.
 On the run I only ate potato chips, mostly for the salt taste.
 On race day morning I had added croissants as a back-up plan in case I didn’t want sandwiches, as I sometimes found bread too heavy in my gut on long rides.
 By 5 hours into the race it was croissants that I craved, so I listened to my body, and it worked perfectly for me.
 However, that combination may have you retching in the gutter!
-Croissants and chips aren’t part of my normal diet, but I’ve learnt through trial and error that my body prefers foods with starch and fat over sports supplements and sugars, every time.
+Croissants and chips aren’t part of my normal diet, but I’ve learnt through trial and error that my body prefers foods with starch and fat over sports supplements and sugars when doing big mileage sessions.
+I intend to fine tune this more for my second Ironman race.

 My advice is to learn what foods you perform best on, both pre-training and during training.
 This may take months to sort out, as running puts your digestive system under a lot more stress than cycling or swimming.